2023 Financial Assistance Grants

 Applications will be reviewed on a rolling basis.

 Applications are due on Feb.
 28 for activities and costs expected to be incurred between Feb.
 28 and April 30.

-The grants are open to journalists of South Asian descent and journalists based in the United States involved in active reporting on South Asia.
-Applicants must be employed at news organizations located in the United States or be working as full-time America-based correspondents for South Asian media outlets.
-Freelance journalists, photographers and videographers are also eligible for the grants.
+Professional development fund grants are open to journalists of South Asian descent or covering South Asia(ns) and based in the United States and Canada.
+Applicants must be working for news organizations located in the United States and Canada or working as full-time North America correspondents for South Asian media outlets.
+Freelance journalists are also eligible for the grants